Ilie-Ioan/C--Learning/README.md

 ### Friend Functions and Friend Class
 I've  discovered **friend functions** and **friend classes**, which allow external functions or other classes to access the private and protected members of a class, breaking the encapsulation under certain circumstances.

+### Static Member Variables and Functions
+I've learned about **static member variables and functions**, which are shared by all objects of a class, allowing for shared state or behavior without needing to instantiate the class.

 ### ATM System Project
 As part of the learning process, I developed a basic **ATM system** that includes the following features:
 - **Withdraw Money**: Users can withdraw money from their balance.